gigascience/gigadb-website/docs/sop/BETA_DEPLOY.md

 $ cp credentials.upstream credentials
 ```
 > :warning: **You will need to overwrite the upstream `credentials` file with `credentials.ap-northeast-1` when returning to your development work**

+Another option is to create a new `Gigadb` user account in your operating system
+and only setting up the `Gigadb` AWS user configuration in it.
+This means you
+will use this `Gigadb` operating system user for managing deployments to
+staging and beta.gigadb.org.

 ## Deployment procedure